 When it comes to the divorce rate in America, it’s time to take a step back and a sobering look at the numbers.
 That’s because there’s more than meets the eye when it comes to what percentage of marriages end in divorce.
 In fact, divorce statistics are famously flawed, making the question of what is the divorce rate in the U.S. actually far more complicated than it first appears.

 So, how many marriages end in divorce?
-As it turns out, that oft-cited statistic of a 1-in-2 divorce rate for the U.S. was drawn from unreliable data that essentially renders it meaningless, throwing the percentage of marriages that end in divorce into doubt.
+As it turns out, that oft-cited statistic of a 1-in-2 divorce rate for the U.S. was drawn from unreliable data that essentially guts its meaning, throwing the percentage of marriages that end in divorce into doubt.
 Yeah.

 The most recent data we have from the 2019 American Community Survey puts the rate at 14.9 divorces per 1,000 marriages, the lowest number since 1970.
 But the true percentage of marriages that end in divorce each year is…more complicated.

 Though the divorce rate in America has real consequences for marriages all over the country, it’s a number that even sociologists have trouble pinning down.
 The Centers for Disease Control and Prevention found there were 3.2 divorces per 1,000 people in 2016.
 But determining America’s divorce rate isn’t that simple.
 “It’s a good metric, but it’s crude,” says Howard J. Markman, Ph.D., a psychology professor and co-director of the Center for Marital and Family Studies at the University of Denver.